browserengineering/book/book/accessibility.md

 [^responsive-width-size]: As you've seen, many accessibility features also have non-accessibility uses.
-For example, the `max-width` media query is indeed a way to customize behavior on zoom, but most developers think of it instead as a way to instead customize their website for different devices, like desktops, tablets, and mobile devices.
-[Responsive design][responsive-design] means designing websites to work well on any kind of browser screen and context, so it can be viewed as a kind of accessibility.
+For example, the `max-width` media query is indeed a way to customize behavior on zoom, but most developers think of it instead as a way to customize their website for different devices, like desktops, tablets, and mobile devices.
+This is called [responsive design][responsive-design], and can be viewed as a kind of accessibility.

 [responsive-design]: https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design